ingvijonasson/ljomi/content/articles/focus-an-approach-to-interactive-elements.md

 }
 ```

 One great example is how it is done on the [Smashing Magazine](https://www.smashingmagazine.com/) site.
 At the time of writing the site has a very prominent dotted outline for almost all interactive elements.
-If you visit the site, use the tab key to navigate the site and see the prominent blue outline.
+If you visit the site use the tab key to navigate the site and see the prominent blue outline.

 ## When the default does not work out